DavidMercier/NIMS/README.rst

 - Energy of the loading (area below the load-displacement curve);
 - Young's modulus and Hardness of bulk materials;
 - Young's modulus of thin films on a substrate (for a bilayer or a multilayer sample (3 layers on a substrate));
-- Generate Python script for FEM simulation of indentation test on multilayer sample with Abaqus.
+- Generate Python script for FEM simulation of indentation test on multilayer sample with ABAQUS 6.12.

 Author
 ------